Skip to main content

 • context.path: The matched path on the object, useful when using wildcard path selectors (*)

-For example, let's assume you want to add www. to every DNS name specified in a cert-manager certificate in the path spec.dnsNames, you could use the following patch:
+For example, to add www. to every DNS name specified in a cert-manager certificate in the path spec.dnsNames, you can use the following patch:

 sync: